 Olivia Singelmann is an associate and litigation attorney with Foley & Lardner LLP.
 She is a member of the firm’s Government Enforcement Defense & Investigations, Business Litigation & Dispute Resolution, and Securities Enforcement & Litigation Practices.

 Olivia’s practice includes litigation matters, with a focus on representing clients in investigations and/or enforcement proceedings by the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), and the Public Company Accounting Oversight Board (PCAOB).
 Olivia has experience representing companies and individuals in government and internal investigations relating to: the Foreign Corrupt Practices Act (FCPA) and U.S. sanctions (OFAC) in both English and Spanish; public company accounting; compliance with public company audit standards; and criminal antitrust matters.
 Olivia also has experience representing businesses in a broad range of complex litigation matters before state and federal courts.

 Prior to joining Foley, Olivia participated in the Georgetown University Law Center Domestic Violence Clinic where she represented domestic violence victims in Temporary Protection Order and Civil Protection Order proceedings in D.C.
 Superior Court.
 She also served as a summer associate in Foley’s Washington, D.C. office where she assisted attorneys in general litigation matters relating to securities enforcement, white collar defense, and business dispute resolution.

-Olivia was selected for inclusion in the 2018 Washington, D.C.
+Olivia was selected for inclusion in the 2018 and 2019 Washington, D.C.
 Super Lawyers – Rising Stars® lists.

 Olivia earned her law degree at Georgetown University Law Center (J.D., 2012) where she served as an online and development editor for The Georgetown Law Journal and received The Georgetown Law Journal 2012 Meritorious Service Award.
 She was also a pro bono pledge honoree, recognized for completing more than 175 hours of pro bono work.
 She received her bachelor’s degree from Duke University (B.A., 2008) where she majored in public policy studies and minored in German studies.